storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 * `request.tokenId`:  The ID of the NFT.
 * `request.licenseTermsData[]`: The array of license terms to be attached. :warning: **This function will fail if you pass in an empty array.**
   * `request.licenseTermsData.terms`: See the [LicenseTerms type](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/resources/license.ts#L26).
-  * `request.licenseTermsData.licensingConfig`: See the [LicensingConfig type](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/common.ts#L15).
+  * `request.licenseTermsData.licensingConfig`: \[Optional] See the [LicensingConfig type](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/common.ts#L15).
+If none provided, it will default to the one shown [here](https://github.com/storyprotocol/sdk/blob/dev/packages/core-sdk/src/utils/validateLicenseConfig.ts).
 * `request.ipMetadata`: \[Optional] The desired metadata for the newly minted NFT and newly registered IP.
   * `request.ipMetadata.ipMetadataURI`: \[Optional] The URI of the metadata for the IP.
   * `request.ipMetadata.ipMetadataHash`: \[Optional] The hash of the metadata for the IP.